pagekit/docs/developer/views-templating.md

 </p>
 ```

 This view is wrapped in the main layout by default.
-To avoid this behavior, you can change `'layout' => false` in the $view array.
+To avoid this behavior, you can change `'layout' => false` in the `$view` array.

 ## Render a view manually

 You can also manually access the `View` service to render a template file.
 This may come in handy, if you dynamically determine which view to load.
+Note that `hello:` in the example below refers to the package name.

 ```php